-Starting an Administration Server with a Startup Script
+2.3 Starting an Administration Server with a Startup Script

 An Administration Server is a WebLogic Server instance that maintains configuration data for a domain.
 In a development environment, it is usually sufficient to start an Administration Server and deploy your applications directly onto the Administration Server.
 In a production environment, you create Managed Servers to run applications.
-For more information about Administration Servers and Managed Servers, see Understanding WebLogic Server Domains in Understanding Domain Configuration.
+For more information about Administration Servers and Managed Servers, see "Understanding WebLogic Server Domains" in Understanding Domain Configuration for Oracle WebLogic Server.